 The brand or type of supplement you decide to go with is a personal choice, or a choice to be made with the input of a trusted physician.
 The best way to distinguish between different supplements in order to make your choice is to read the labels.
 Just like food products, supplement labels tell you what is included in a product so you can make an informed decision about buying it.

 To identify a supplement containing Ubiquinol, look for “Ubiquinol” or “Ubiquinol (Kaneka QH)” listed inside the Supplement Facts box.
 In addition, some Ubiquinol supplements will include a Kaneka quality seal, which signals that the product was made with Kaneka Ubiquinol.
 This is how you can identify supplements that contain Ubiquinol, especially in cases where Ubiquinol and CoQ10 are stacked next to each other on store shelves or for products that are labeled both CoQ10 and Ubiquinol.
 In addition to the dietary ingredient, also check the list of inactive ingredients.
 Ubiquinol, as with other supplements, needs to be formulated with other ingredients in order to be made into a stable supplement that's safe to consume.
 Different supplement brands use different inactive ingredients — such as soybean oil or sunflower oil — so check the ingredient lists to determine what a particular supplement contains.
+Learn our 12 tips about making sure you're buying the right form of supplements.

 Can I Find Reviews of Ubiquinol Supplements?